Charlotte Maxeke: Political activism and later life

-Charlotte became politically active while in the African Methodist Episcopal Church, in which she played a part in bringing to South Africa.
-While in the AME Church, Maxeke was heavily involved in teaching and preaching the Gospel and advocating education for Africans of South Africa.
+Charlotte Maxeke became politically active while in the African Methodist Episcopal Church, in which she played a part in bringing to South Africa.
+While in the AME Church, she was heavily involved in teaching and preaching the Gospel and advocating education for Africans of South Africa.
 The church later elected her president of the Women's Missionary Society.

 Shortly after her return to South Africa in 1902, Maxeke began her involvement in anti-colonial politics.
 She, along with two other individuals from Transvaal, attended an early South African Native National Congress meeting, and was one of the few women present.
 She was notably the first South African Social worker, appointed as Welfare Officer to the Johannesburg Magisterial Court and involved in juvenile work.
 Maxeke attended the formal launch of the South African Native National Congress in Bloemfontein in 1912.
 Maxeke also became active in movements against pass laws through her political activities.
 During the Bloemfontein anti-pass campaign, Maxeke served as an impetus towards eventual protest by organizing women against the pass laws.

 Many of Maxeke's concerns were related to social issues as well as ones that concerned the Church.

-Charlotte wrote about the political as well as social issues that women face in isiXhosa.
-In the writing piece "Umteteli wa Banti" she wrote about these specific issues.
+In Umteteli wa Bantu, a multilingual weekly Johannesburg newspaper, she wrote in Xhosa about women's issues.